fluxcd/flux2/docs/get-started/index.md

 were previously applied from that kustomization.

 If you alter the webapp deployment using `kubectl edit`, the changes will be reverted to match the state described in git.
-When dealing with an incident, you can pause the recitation of a kustomization with `tk suspend kustomization <name>`.
+When dealing with an incident, you can pause the reconciliation of a kustomization with `tk suspend kustomization <name>`.
 Once the debugging session is over, you can re-enable the reconciliation with `tk resume kustomization <name>`.